-Our goal in this paper to understand the higher algebraic $K$-theory of varieties, $K(\Var_k)$ as if it were the $K$-theory of an exact or abelian category.
-This has the benefit of putting all objects of interest on the same footing.
-Such $K$-theories should come from an underlying categorical structure that is used to produce a topological space (or spectrum) for algebraic $K$-theory.
-Thinking of sequences $Z \hookrightarrow X \leftarrow X\setminus Z$ as our ``exact sequences,'' and pondering the fundamental theorems of Quillen's algebraic $K$-theory, we come to the following desiderata for the construction of $K$-theories of geometric and algebraic objects: \begin{enumerate} \item The categorical machinery should somehow encompass \textit{both} the category of varieties with its ``exact sequences'' defined above, and Quillen's exact categories \cite[p.92]{quillen}. \item Localization should hold: given two such categories $\mc{A} \subset \mc{B}$, one should be able to produce a localized category $\mc{B} / \mc{A}$ as one can with abelian categories.
+While we do not develop the general theory of homological algebra of these types of categories,\footnote{We hope to develop this in future work; it appears to be that homological algebra ends up working almost identically to the classical theory.} one can ask which $K$-theoretic theorems hold.
+Pondering the fundamental theorems of Quillen's algebraic $K$-theory, we come to the following desiderata for the construction of $K$-theories of geometric and algebraic objects: \begin{enumerate} \item The categorical machinery should somehow encompass \textit{both} the category of varieties with its ``exact sequences'' defined above, and Quillen's exact categories \cite[p.92]{quillen}. \item D\'evissage should hold: Given an inclusion of categories $\mc{A} \subset \mc{B}$ such that everything in $\mc{B}$ can be ``broken up'' into objects in $\mc{A}$, there should be an equivalence $K(\mc{A}) \simeq K(\mc{B})$. \item Localization should hold: given two such categories $\mc{A} \subset \mc{B}$, one should be able to produce a localized category $\mc{B} / \mc{A}$ as one can with abelian categories.
 One would also like a localization sequence

-as in \cite[Thm.
-5]{quillen}. \item Devissage should hold: Given an inclusion of categories $\mc{A} \subset \mc{B}$ such that everying in $\mc{B}$ can be ``broken up'' into objects in $\mc{A}$, there should be an equivalence $K(\mc{A}) \simeq K(\mc{B})$. \end{enumerate}